-Certain bacteria can proliferate and can cause vulvovaginitis.
+Certain bacteria can multiply and can cause vulvovaginitis.
 These bacteria include Streptococcus, Gardnerella, and Staphylococcus.
 A bacterial infection can cause a grayish-white discharge that smells fishy.
-However, according to the Illinois Department of Public Health, about half of women with this type of infection have no symptoms.

 One of the most common causes of vulvovaginitis is Candida albicans.
 This yeast infection can cause genital itching and a thick, white vaginal discharge that is similar to cottage cheese.
 A yeast infection often follows the use of antibiotics.
 Antibiotics can kill the antifungal bacteria that normally live in the vagina.
 This can lead to a yeast infection.

 Poor hygiene and allergens can cause this condition.
 Tight clothing can rub against the skin and create irritation.
 Irritated skin is more susceptible to vulvovaginitis than normal skin.
 Irritation can also delay recovery.

 The sexually transmitted infection (STI) trichomonas vaginitis can also cause vulvovaginitis.
 This causes genital discomfort, itching, and heavy discharge.
 The discharge can be yellow, green, or gray.
 It often has a strong odor.
 Chlamydia, gonorrhea, and herpes can also cause vaginitis.
 These infections in a child might indicate abuse.
-However, some of these can transfer to a child without sexual contact.